redfadil/hello-ec2/README.md

 # Hello EC2

-A demo project used to work with EC2 and Terraform
+A demo project used to test AWS EC2 infrastructure with Terraform